Testing, Shots, and Drops

 Allergic rhinitis (allergies of the nose) can seriously impact your quality of life.
 They can cause discomfort and even avoidance of otherwise-pleasurable activities.
 However, with the right treatment, you can conquer your allergies.

-As the first step to treating your allergies, we will perform tests to find out which substances (known as allergens) are causing your symptoms.
+As the first step to treating your allergies, we will perform tests to find out which allergens are leading to your symptoms.

 Your allergies can be tested either via a skin test or a blood test.
 In the majority of cases, the skin test is appropriate and works quickly and reliably.